brainhackmagdeburg/brainhack-magdeburg.github.io/about.md

 permalink: /about/
 ---

-This is going to be the first Brainhack in Magdeburg since a lot of years and we're very happy to be part of the Brainhack Global 2021 event.
+This is going to be the second Brainhack in Magdeburg as part of the annual BrainHack Global event and we're very happy to be part again in 2022.

 ## Committee

-The 2021 iteration of **Brainhack Magdeburg** was organized by the following people:
+The 2022 iteration of **Brainhack Magdeburg** was organized by the following people:

-Anika Dirks, Peer Herholz, Lara Kramer, Patrick Kraus, Elisa Lancini, Steve Schulz and Alexander Weuthen.
+Anika Dirks, Janelle Pakan, Alexander Weuthen and Peer Herholz.